 - Earning an additional £500 per month from a side hustle for the next 6 months

 - Become financially free within the next three years

-Like the goals listed above, your financial goals should be SMART – specific, measurable, achievable, and time-based.
+Like the goals listed above, your financial goals should be SMART – specific, measurable, achievable, realistic and time-based.
 They should also be meaningful and relevant to you and where you want to be in the future.

 It’s also worth setting short-term, mid-term, and long-term goals in order to stay on track with your financial targets.